15 Ideas to Utilize Your Space as Your Church Grows

 Space Expanders

-If you want to stretch the space you have:
+If you want to stretch the space you have, check out these nine space-expanding ideas:

 If you don’t have enough space for separate age groups to meet, combine age groups and meet in one large area.